Roborock has unveiled a new robot vacuum line, the Q-Series, and in this review, we’ll be looking at one of them – the Q5+.

 I tried cleaning this area in my home office, but it didn’t pick up everything.

-Next, we’ll look at the Q5’s carpet cleaning performance and compare it to the S7 MaxV.
+Next, we’ll compare the Q5’s carpet cleaning performance to the S7 MaxV.
 I tested it on the same set of debris with the results down below.

 - Quaker oats: 98.4%